less/less.js/README.md

 ## Rasters and Buildings
 _new_

-Rasters are supported in carto.js - it knows how to download `.vrt`, `.tiff`, and soon other raster formats, and the properties of the [RasterSymbolizer](http://trac.mapnik.org/wiki/RasterSymbolizer) are exposed in the language.
+Rasters are supported in CartoCSS - it knows how to download `.vrt`, `.tiff`, and soon other raster formats, and the properties of the [RasterSymbolizer](http://trac.mapnik.org/wiki/RasterSymbolizer) are exposed in the language.

-The [BuildingSymbolizer](http://trac.mapnik.org/wiki/BuildingSymbolizer) is also supported in `carto.js`.
+The [BuildingSymbolizer](http://trac.mapnik.org/wiki/BuildingSymbolizer) is also supported in `CartoCSS`.
 The code stores symbolizer types and properties in a JSON file (in `tree/reference.json`), so new Mapnik features can be quickly implemented here.

 ## Variables & Expressions
 _new_